THG-accelerator/connect-n-template-player/README.md

 * Produce a champion connect N AI.

 ## Steps
-* Decide if you're working on your own or in a group of up to three.
+* Decide if you're working on your own or in a group of up to two.
 * Fork this repo into your personal space in github (ensure that it is publicly available)
 * Change the name on line 22 of pom.xml (this will set your artifact id)
-* Move the class NameAI from the com.thg.accelerator23.connectn.ai.yourteam package to replace yourteam with the name of your team (lowercase).
+* Move the class NameAI from the com.thg.accelerator.connectn.ai.yourteam package to replace yourteam with the name of your team (lowercase).
 * Rename the NameAI class to whatever you would like to call your AI.
 Bonus credit for a funny name.
 * Implement your Connect N AI logic inside makeMove